-Other wildlife includes; the African Lion, Leopard, Baboon, Black-and-white Colobus Monkeys, and sykes monkey.
-There are records of sighting of the elusive Golden Cat and the Bongo Antelope which is known to live in bamboo forest
+Other wildlife includes; the African Lion, Leopard, Baboon, Black-and-white Colobus Monkeys, and Sykes monkey.
+There are records of a sighting of the elusive Golden Cat and the Bongo Antelope which is known to live in the bamboo forest

 It was at the famous Treetops of Aberdare Mountains where British Princess Elizabeth was informed that she had become Queen in 1952 on news of her father’s death.